Ashnan: Worship

-The Mesopotamian grain goddess was already worshiped in the Uruk period.
+Under the name Ezina the Mesopotamian grain goddess was already worshiped in the Uruk period.
 According to the Archaic City List, a settlement named after her existed somewhere in Mesopotamia, though the reading of its full name remains unknown.
 She is one of the oldest attested city goddesses, with Nisaba, Nanshe, Inanna of Uruk and Inanna of Zabalam being the only other ones present in texts of comparable age.

-In an Early Dynastic zame hymn, her city is instead AB×ŠUŠ (U2), but the reading of this name also remains unknown.
-She is also present in the Fara and Abu Salabikh god lists.
-She was worshiped in Lagash, Adab, Umma, Ur, Nippur and Shuruppak.
-Joan Goodnick Westenholz suggested that in Nippur she was worshiped in the temple of Kusu, which according to Andrew R. George likely bore the name Esaĝĝamaḫ, "house of the exalted purifier."
+The twenty-seventh of the Early Dynastic Zame Hymns from Abu Salabikh is dedicated to Ezina.
+In this composition her cult center is the settlement AB×ŠUŠ (U2; the reading of this toponym remains unknown).
+However, it is not mentioned in the closely related Temple Hymns or any other later sources.
+Ezina is also present in the Fara and Abu Salabikh god lists.

+Evidence for the worship of the grain goddess under either of her names is also available from Lagash, Adab, Umma, Ur, Nippur and Shuruppak.
 Alfonso Archi notes that she also occurs in a bilingual lexical list from Ebla, which gives the equation dAšnan = A-za-na-an, but she is absent from the administrative texts from this city.

+In the Ur III period a temple dedicated to her existed in Nippur, and offerings to her are mentioned in a text from Puzrish-Dagan.
+Joan Goodnick Westenholz suggested that she was worshiped in the temple of Kusu in Nippur, which according to Andrew R. George likely bore the ceremonial name Esaĝĝamaḫ, "house of the exalted purifier".

 Theophoric names invoking her are known from various sources from the third millennium BCE.
 For example, multiple individuals named Amar-Ashnan ("young bull of Ashnan") appear in texts from Adab from the Early Dynastic and Sargonic periods.
 The same name, as well as other ones, such as Ashnan-amamu ("Ashnan is my mother"), are also attested in texts from Lagash.

 A formula from the reign of Ishme-Dagan refers to Ezina, Enki, Ishkur and Šumugan as the "lords of abundance" (en ḫegallakene).
 The name Ashnan appears in a curse formula of Yahdun-Lim of Mari, in which she is invoked alongside Šumugan to punish anyone who would remove this king's foundation deposits by impoverishing his land.
-Some attestations of Ashnan are available from the corpus of Old Babylonian personal letters as well, where she appears with comparable frequency to Bau or Nisaba, though less often than the most popular goddesses, such as Ishtar, Annunitum or Aya.
+Some attestations of Ashnan are available from the corpus of Old Babylonian personal letters as well, where she appears with comparable frequency to Bau and Nisaba, though less often than the most popular goddesses, such as Ishtar, Annunitum or Aya.
 Seals inscribed with the formula "servant of Ashnan" or "servant of Ezina" are known too.

+No evidence for active worship of the grain goddess under either of her names postdates the Old Babylonian period.
+However, she is still mentioned in the later god list An = Anum.